 The Department of Health Sciences has adopted a base and spoke model of practice experience to ensure your practice experience focusses on the learning outcomes you need to achieve.
 You will be allocated to a base practice experience area, which may be a day unit, clinic, community nursing team or hospital ward.
 From there, through negotiation, you will access spoke areas which will support and supplement your learning.
 This will provide you with some flexibility to follow the journeys of patients, clients, service users and carers.

 The programme is designed to ensure that you are well supported throughout the two years.
 In practice you have access to nurse mentors and link lecturers who will help to ensure you maximize your opportunities for learning.
 In theory you are allocated personal supervisors who will provide you with support for your academic work.
-Additionally the Student Information Service acts as a first point of contact if you need information or assistance with a problem.
+Additionally Student Services acts as a first point of contact if you need information or assistance with a problem.

 After successfully completing the Postgraduate Diploma with Professional Registration (Adult) you may, at a later stage, top up your qualification by transferring to the MNursing programme and underte a 60 credit service improvement project.
 If you do decide to top up to the MSc, the fees for this additional element of study will need to be paid either by you or your employer.